 When the death of an individual is caused by the wrongful actions or neglect of another, the surviving family members of the deceased individual maintain the right to bring forth a wrongful death action for damages.

-In New Jersey and New York, only certain parties maintain the right to bring forth a wrongful death claim for damages.
 While there are numerous parties who may be able to recover in a wrongful death claim, the law holds that only the executor of the deceased person’s estate or the personal representative of the estate maintains the right to bring forth the claim.
 If the deceased did not leave a will, the executor of the estate must be appointed by a court of probate.

-While only the executor/representative of the deceased estate can file the lawsuit, any compensation obtained in the legal action will be distributed amongst the decedent’s survivors who are entitled to intestate property per New Jersey and New York law, including the decedent’s children, spouse, grandchildren, and even the surviving parents, siblings, and other relatives in some cases.
+While only the executor/representative of the deceased estate can file the lawsuit, any compensation obtained in the legal action will be distributed amongst the decedent’s survivors who are entitled to the intestate property.
+This may include:

 A wrongful death claim is intended to compensate the deceased’s estate for losses it has suffered as a result of the wrongful death.
 As such, types of damages that may be recoverable in a wrongful death action include:

-- Loss of financial support, income, and benefits or the deceased (based on the amount that the deceased could have earned over the course of their life but for death);
+- Loss of financial support, income, and benefits for the deceased (based on the amount that the deceased could have earned over the course of their life but for death)

 Because these damages are noneconomic in nature, they can be difficult to calculate.
-When you hire a New Jersey and New York wrongful death lawyer from our law firm, we will guide you through the different methods that are used to calculate noneconomic damages and will work with various professionals to recover you the maximum amount of compensation possible.
+When you hire our wrongful death attorneys in Tinton Falls, NJ at Kreizer Law, we will guide you through the different methods that are used to calculate noneconomic damages and will work with various professionals to recover you the maximum amount of compensation possible.

 What Do I Have to Prove to Win a Wrongful Death Claim?

-- The duty of care owed to the decedent was breached as a result of a wrongful or neglectful act; and
+- The duty of care owed to the decedent was breached as a result of a wrongful or neglectful act

 While it can be extremely difficult to think about taking legal action while coping with grief and losses, steps to take immediately include:

-- Keep a journal detailing noneconomic losses your family has suffered, such as depression, loss of household services, etc.; and
+- Keep a journal detailing noneconomic losses your family has suffered, such as depression, loss of household services, etc.

-- Call a lawyer as soon as possible – working with a wrongful death lawyer, NJ, is essential if you want to recover your maximum compensation award.
+- Call our law firm as soon as possible.
+Working with our wrongful death lawyer in Tinton Falls NJ is essential if you want to recover the maximum compensation award the soonest as possible.